One a day… – Walk with a Doc

 Last Friday started off like any other.
 I had scheduled the day off to go apple picking with my wife.
 For years, I had heard of and missed the circus surrounding the U-Pick Honeycrisp Weekend at our local fruit farm.
 I determined on New Year’s Day 2018, that in 235 days, August 25th, 2018, I needed to experience it firsthand.

 You see all the other varieties hang around for weeks.
 Due to obscene demand, Honeycrisp are lucky to survive the weekend.
 They run out earlier and earlier every year.
-It’s not only that they are absurdly delicious,
+It’s not only that they are absurdly delicious, apples are the Michael Jordan of health foods.

 Well, the day had arrived.
 With The Picking Hours to commence at 9:00 am EST, we went for an early morning walk before heading out for the grand opening.
 I was dressed in jean overalls with red bandanas sticking out of every pocket, a straw hat, and a corncob pipe (just a prop).
 I looked fine.